jayantk/jklol/README.md

 ### Training

 The semantic parser requires three input files for training: a lexicon, a collection of rules, and training data.
-See experiments/geoquery/scripts/train.sh for an example of semantic parser training.
+A full example experiment for training a semantic parser on GeoQuery is provided in the experiments/geoquery directory.

 The lexicon is a listing of the CCG lexicon entries used for training.
 This is a comma-separated values file of the following